JiamanBettyWu/bios823_project/README.md

     -Nov 1: confirmed project topic applied for data access

     -Nov 5: went through the whole database.
 Confirmed primary outcome.

+    -We had regular group meetings each week to discuss our weekly plan for this project.

 ## Team Members and Responsibilities